stinkyink/vero-api/sections/api/events.md

 # Events API

 The core offering of Vero is to respond to how your users interact with your software.
 Tracking user actions is done via our Events API.

+Vero allows you to view all events that were tracked via the API from the web interface.
+Furthermore you can build campaigns that are triggered by specific user actions.
+For example, send a 20% off coupon 2 weeks after a user performs "signed_up" but does not perform "purchase".

+On top of the event name, the Event API accepts two types of data: user and event data.
+The difference between these two types is subtle but very important.
+User data are globally accessible properties describing the user that change very infrequently.
+These properties are tied to the user profile, and examples include name, age, and signup_date.
+Event data on the other hand are additional properties which describe the event and are only accessible in the scope of the event.
+These properties are tied to the event profile, and examples include product name, and task name.

 ## Track events